stonerl/nova-prettier-extension/prettier.novaextension/README.md

 - **Format Selection:** Precisely formats only the highlighted portion of your code (currently supports JavaScript, TypeScript, GraphQL, and Handlebars).
 - **Advanced Syntax Detection:** Reliably detects the correct syntax based on file extension — even when Nova misidentifies it.
-Blade, Liquid, Java, and more are correctly handled out of the box.
+Blade, Java, SQL, and more are correctly handled out of the box.
 - **Language Support:** Supports all Prettier-supported languages, including `Angular`,